TurboSource-Marialis/machtiani/README.md

 # machtiani

 **Machtiani** is a command-line interface (CLI) tool designed to facilitate code chat and information retrieval from code repositories.
-It allows users to interact with their codebases by asking questions and retrieving relevant information from files in the project, utilizing OpenAI's language models for processing and generating responses.
-The aim is to support other models, including open-source and self-hosted options.
+It allows users to interact with their codebases by asking questions and retrieving relevant information from files in the project, utilizing language models for processing and generating responses.
+The aim is to support other models other than OpenAI, including open-source and self-hosted options.

 It's very usable, but rough around the edges at the moment.

-## Purpose

-The main goal of Machtiani is to enable developers and teams to quickly access information from their code repositories using natural language queries.
-By leveraging the capabilities of 'off-the-shelf' LLMs, users can generate insights, get code suggestions, and enhance their understanding of the codebase without manually sifting through numerous files.

 ## Limitations